pjferg/R_perf_mgmt/Preparation/Preparation.md

 Second, I will get you to create a variable that indicates (i.e., takes a value of one) if a player kicked 2+ goals in a game and also ran 14+ km.
-To generate this variable - which we will call ‘best\_on\_ground’ - you need to run the following chunk of code:
+To generate this variable - which we will call `best_on_ground` - you need to run the following chunk of code:

 ``` r